 - Students should remain in assigned seats unless permitted otherwise by the instructor.
 Failure to comply with this policy will result in disciplinary action by the instructor.

 - Students are required to arrive in class with all necessary materials.
-Failure to arrive on time or without materials disrupts instruction and the learning environment and may result in disciplinary action by the instructor.

 - Participation in class and group discussion is required.
 Be prepared to engage in all lessons.

 1st offense: Verbal warning and/or behavior notification (This may lead to a participation point deduction.)